Calyndrae/Destructive-DataPack/README.md

 ### One Technical Note:
 In the `main_tick.mcfunction`, I used `x_rotation=89..90`.
 * **Why?** In Minecraft, looking straight down is exactly $90^\circ$.
 If I just put `90`, it might be too hard to hit. `89..90` ensures that even if the player is $0.5^\circ$ off, the crash still triggers.

-Does the "Secret Trigger" logic fit the vibe of the repo, or should they be even more hidden?